nummacway/gb300/README.md

 Only MD is advertised and there are no SMS games included.
 The device will still play them if you add them yourself.
 The button assignments are strange, though.

-Despite the undocumented support for SMS, you aren't that lucky with the other options here:
+Despite the undocumented support for SMS, you aren't that lucky with the other Sega consoles here:
-* Sega CD games (`.bin` or `.cue` with changed extension or forcing the GB300 to show them) will load indefinitely, even the tiniest ones and ones with only one image.
+* Sega CD games (`.bin` or `.cue` with changed extension or by forcing the GB300 to show them) will load indefinitely/freeze the console, even the tiniest and/or single-image ones.
+You must change the extension to a supported one to try `.cue` files.
 * Most Sega 32X games will not display anything at all, even if you put the correct BIOS in the root or Roms directory.
 A few games like Knuckles' Chaotix display an error message.
 You must change the extension to a supported one to try this.
-* Many (but not all) Game Gear games will load, often without any working controls.
-Colors and sometimes graphics in general are severely glitched, but Audio is fine.
-You can actually play Sonic the Hedgehog (1), but it will soon crash and restart.
+* Many Game Gear games will load.
+(The games that don't load will have a black screen.)
+Colors and sometimes graphics outside the Game Gears center 160x144 area are severely glitched, but Audio is fine.
+If you don't mind the weird colors, you could play, if it wasn't that most buttons aren't mapped.
+There seem to be only two working buttons that the GB300 calls B and C. By default, they are mapped to its physical B and R buttons respectively.
+None of these (nor the direction, start and select buttons) correspond to the start button, so you can't start a game.
 You must change the extension to a supported one to try this.
+* Most SG-1000 games will load.
+(The games that don't load will freeze the device, e.g. Champion Baseball.)
+There is no video (black screen), but audio is fine.
+Buttons are also fine.
+You must change the extension to a supported one to try this.
+(Note that apps like Home Basic likely doesn't have sound, so you can't tell if it's loading or not.)

 Compared to the SF2000, the following game is missing:
 * `007 Shitou - The Duel.zmd`